markburns/flow/README.md

 # Setup
-Clone this repo and add it to your path.
+Clone this repo and add the bin folder to your path.

 ## Dependencies